yoraish/mmd/README.md

 The results will be saved under the `mmd/results/` directory.

 **A Note on Inference**
-In this work, we primarily use the single-robot planner class named `MPDComposite`.
+In this work, we primarily use the single-robot planner class named `MPDEnsemble`.
 This class allows composing multiple single-robot diffusion models and planning long-horizon trajectories through a sequence of local maps/skills.
 We also provide a single-robot planner named `MPD` which is unable to compose models, but could be simpler to understand (it is a "constrainable" version of [MPD](https://github.com/jacarvalho/mpd-public)).
 We do not guarantee identical behaviors between the two files, but encourage users trying to understand the code to look at `MPD` first.
 You can use `MPD` as the single-robot planner by changing the `single_agent_planner_class` variable in the inference script.

 ---